Afghan War News >

 The emergence of the Islamic State (IS) in

-southern and eastern Afghanistan is a matter of concern for the Afghan government, the
+eastern Afghanistan is a matter of concern for the Afghan government, the

 Coalition, and the Taliban.
 While the beginnings of ISIS in Afghanistan

 may be limited in scope, it certainly is something to monitor.
 The

 presence of ISIS in Afghanistan was first reported in November 2014.
 Since

 then, the appointed leader of ISIS in Afghanistan - Abdul Rauf Khadem -

 has been killed by a Coaltion drone strike.
 Numerous insurgent groups in